 The Innovation in Lego

 The open innovation strategy has been implemented in LEGO on both the process and production levels.
-Erik Hansen, LEGO’s Senior Director of Open Innovation, adopted open innovation and crowdsourcing strategies to achieve company success.
+Erik Hansen, LEGO’s Senior Director of Open Innovation, adopted open innovation and crowdsourcing strategies to drive the company's success.
 Erik’s plan is based on assessing the existing opportunities, needs, and benefits for implementing open innovation in the company.
 LEGO’s open innovation strategy focused on three main elements:

 - Learning from external companies through interviewing twelve of the leading open innovation firms.